keith-kurak/app-release-checklist/README.md

 - [ ] Download [Github Desktop](https://github.com/apps/desktop) (there's other ways, but Github Desktop is super-easy; just a few clicks and you'll be syncing between Bolt and your desktop)
 - [ ] Download [Visual Studio Code](https://code.visualstudio.com/) (you'll use this to edit a few files)
 - [ ] Create an [Expo](https://expo.dev) account (you'll use this to build and publish your app)

+### Sign up as a developer for the stores
+_You'll need accounts with Google and Apple in order to publish to the stores.
+It can take a little time to get these fully-enabled, so, once you have something you want to publish, sign up for these first_
+- [ ] Sign up for the [Apple Developer](https://developer.apple.com/) program ($99 USD/year)
+- [ ] Sign up as a [Google Play developer](https://play.google.com/console/u/0/signup) ($25 USD one-time)

+## Last mile development and testing
+_You'll want to download your app from Bolt so you can do a few things on your computer.
+Nothing big- mostly adding some configuration that you'll need to build the standalone version of your app and send it to the stores.